 For some of the more popular things to do in Chicago, read the following posts:

 Some of the things we’ve listed here are included in one of the available tourist attraction discount passes.

-If you are looking for evening plans, seeing a game is on option.
+Seeing a big game is a great way to spend an evening.
 For more things to do at night, check the section on nighttime activities below.

 There isn’t a better way to experience a city than on foot with one of our history-loving Chicago-adoring tour guides!